 WiGIS is a consortium of advocates from academia, government, and private industry designed to advance the presence of women in GIS.
 Activities of the organization include social gatherings, professional development and educational events, and opportunities for networking and mentoring.
 At a minimum, our goal is to meet quarterly and to engage in constant communication as needed and desired via forums such as the WiGIS website and an email listserv/newsletter.

 Our mission continues to evolve.
-If you would like to offer your feedback, head on over to this blog post and let us know what you think!
+If you would like to offer your feedback, send us an email at firstname.lastname@example.org and let us know what you think!

 Saskia Cohick, President

 Christina Boggs, Co-founder and Spokesperson